 The Economic Intelligence Center is a unit of Siam Commercial Bank that has been established to offer economic outlook on business in Thailand.
 In their recent research series on the perks of being a gig worker, the EIC shares survey results from 9,387 responses which indicate that that the gig population makes up as much as 30% of the total workforce in Thailand.
 Popular gig work includes freelancers (a range from gardeners and coffee baristas to doctors, graphic designers, lawyers etc.), business owners, online merchants, and stock investors.

 The government of Thailand’s Ministry of Finance and commercial banks have been encouraging a move to a cashless society.
 This includes encouraging adoption of e-payment between merchants and consumers via credit/debit, mobile banking and E-wallets.
 The reasoning behind this push two-fold, lowering the cost of transactions and cash management, an estimated THB 125 billion per year as estimated by Visa and also to keep pace with the rest of Asia’s major cities are making similar moves.

-As Thailand moves toward this cashless future, Transpay offers partners a great opportunity to offer direct-to-bank payouts to travel suppliers and hosts, direct selling partners, and gig economy workers among others, easily enabling cashless transactions from credit/debit and mobile banking.
-We offer same-to-next day transfer of payment, in U.S. Dollars or Thai baht, directly to a local bank accounts.
+As Thailand moves toward this cashless future, Transpay offers partners a great opportunity to offer local bank transfers to travel suppliers and hosts, direct selling partners, and gig economy workers among others, easily enabling cashless transactions from credit/debit and mobile banking.
+We offer same-to-next day transfer of payment, in US Dollars or Thai baht, directly to a local bank accounts.

 Learn more about helping your global business partners get paid with Transpay